🟧Symbiosis Routing Contracts

 Steps 3-7.
 These steps are performed in a single transaction.
 If any step or check fails, all changes made during the transaction are undone.

 Steps 8 and 16.
 Relayers perform some checks, sign a transaction and send to to an appropriate blockchain.
 The relayers pay for the transactions that they sign and send, and users refund these expenses (Steps 14 and 18).
-For information on the Symbiosis relayers network, please see Symbiosis Relayers Network.
+For information on the Symbiosis relayers network, please see Relayers network.

 Step 9. sTokens are minted at a 1:1 ratio with the tokens locked in Portal (Step 5).